You probably noticed it’s getting more challenging to get attention online, so this guide will lay out plastic surgery marketing: what’s working now.

 Start with this guide, “Social media ideas for plastic surgeons” that gives you lots of great ideas on what to post:

-These are essential marketing tools to help other prospective cosmetic patients feel reassured and confident they will also get the result they’re hoping for when choosing a plastic surgeon.
+These are essential marketing tools to help other prospective cosmetic patients feel reassured and confident they will also get the result they’re hoping for.

 Local and national celebrities have been practice-building assets as well.
 I once went to a med spa opening and she had a B-celebrity attend.
 It turns out they went to school together, so the celebrity was doing her a favor.
 You never know…

-Now that social media has caught on, social proof marketing has evolved into Influencer marketing.
+Now that social media has caught on, social proof marketing for plastic surgeons has evolved into Influencer marketing.

 Influencers are individuals who have a dedicated social following and are viewed as experts within their niche.

-This works because of the high amount of trust these social media influencers have built up with their following, and their recommendations serve as social proof.
-So, if the influencer liked you, so do their followers.
+This works because of the high amount of trust these social media influencers have built up with their following.
+Their recommendations serve as social proof.
+If the influencer liked you, so did their followers.

 Next to patient before/after photos, online reviews are extremely important to the prospective cosmetic patient searching for a plastic surgeon they can trust and connect with.